 This example shows how OptiSurface can be used in applications with rolling topography and deep depressions which common through the pot hole region of northern USA and Canada.

-The design is better than ditching only designs due to the balanced nature of the cut and fills which ultimately reduced the volume of earthworks required and also allows the outlet elevations to be higher.
+The design is better than a traditional cut only ditch design because of the balanced nature of the cut and fills which ultimately reduced the volume of earthworks required and also allows the outlet elevations to be higher.